-What is the grace period for the Stafford Loan?
+What is the grace period for the Federal Direct Loan?

-The Federal Stafford Loan Program allows a grace period of 6 months before students need to begin repayment.
-The 6-month grace period begins after a student withdraws from school, begins attending less than half-time in any semester, or graduates.
+The Federal Direct Loan Program allows a grace period of 6 months before students need to begin repayment.
+The 6-month grace period begins after a student withdraws from school, begins attending less than half-time (To clarify, this means less than six hours for an undergraduate student and less than three hours for a graduate student) in any semester, or graduates.

-Can I pay the interest on my unsubsidized Stafford Loan while I am in school?
+Can I pay the interest on my unsubsidized Loan while I am in school?

 Yes, it is to your advantage to do this.
 If you do not begin to pay the interest while in school, your accrued interest will be added to the principle of your loan.
 If you want to pay the interest, just indicate it on your Master Promissory Note (MPN), and your lender will send you either a quarterly or monthly interest summary.

-What if I don’t have enough money to pay for school, even after grant awards and if I take out the entire Stafford loan for which I am eligible?
+What if I don’t have enough money to pay for school, even after grant awards and if I take out the entire Federal Direct loan for which I am eligible?

 What is a PLUS or alternative loan?

 The Federal PLUS Loan program is an alternative loan available to the parents of dependent undergraduate students.
 Applicants must pass a credit check to be eligible and may be required to file a financial needs test.
 The maximum loan amount is the estimated cost of attendance minus any other aid you may receive.
 Loan interest is fixed at 8.5%.

 An alternative loan is a loan available directly to students through an outside lender.
 Applicants are subject to a credit check, and depending on credit history, may require someone to co-sign the loan.
 While interest does typically accrue on an alternative loan while a student is attending school, repayment is often deferred until 6 months after graduation.